-Borrowers with no credit history might want to try Upstart as well.
+Borrowers with no credit history should try Upstart as well.
 It’s a newer online lender with a unique lending model designed to look at more than just your credit history.
 It’s specifically designed for students and graduates because it looks at your school record in the decision.

 Applying for a personal loan is free and doesn’t affect your credit score.
-Lenders do a soft-pull of your credit first to estimate a rate, and the application will only go on your credit report after you accept the loan.
+Lenders do a soft pull of your credit first to estimate a rate.
+The application will only go on your credit report after you accept the loan.
 I recommend applying on several sites to ensure you get the best rate possible.

 A consolidation loan is just one of the tools I used to boost my credit score by over 100 points after destroying my credit in 2008.
 My FICO was way below 600 at its lowest but is now over 730, and I have no trouble getting loans.